IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-06-20-Idyllic Keycarp - Build Guide.md

 Your case is now built!

-Thank you for the support, if you have any questions or need more advice please send me an email.
+Thank you for the support; if you have any questions or need more advice please send me an email.

 Email: ***idyllic@acrylicperipherals.com***